jedisct1/fastly-openapi-schema/README.md

 Both specifications are designed to be "agent-ready" - optimized for use with AI agents and tools.
 They follow best practices for machine readability:

-- Detailed operation descriptions
+- Detailed operation descriptions with higher information density than official docs
-- Consistent naming patterns
+- Consistent naming patterns across related endpoints
-- Complete schema documentation
+- Complete schema documentation with thorough property descriptions
-- Examples for all operations
+- Examples for all operations and schema components
+- Properly structured references and relationships between components

 The MCP version takes agent-readiness even further with: